-The primary function of your domestic HVAC equipment is to heat and cool the air inside your property, making it a pleasant place in which to spend time on a year round basis.
-However, your furnace and air conditioning equipment can also have a marked effect on the quality of the air that you breathe when at home or at work, which is why it is a good idea to consult with a qualified and experienced HVAC contractor if you would like to improve your indoor air quality.
+The primary function of your Toronto residential HVAC equipment is to heat and cool the air inside your property, making it a pleasant place in which to spend time on a year-round basis.
+However, your furnace and air conditioning equipment can also have a marked effect on the quality of the air that you breathe when at home or at work, which is why it is a good idea to consult with a qualified and experienced Toronto HVAC contractor if you would like to improve your indoor air quality.
 In the meantime, you may like to read through the suggestions below, which come from our team of expert HVAC engineers.

 How to Improve Indoor Air Quality: Tips from Your Friendly HVAC Contractor in Toronto

 There are a number of ways in which it is possible to improve indoor air quality in home and office environments, the most important of which we have listed below for your convenience.
 If you are not sure which measures are the best ones for you to adopt or how to implement them, please do not hesitate to call during business hours and speak to a member of our support team.

 Do Not Block Your Air Vents

 One of the easiest ways to improve the flow of air through your property, and therefore the quality of the air too, is to remove any furniture that may be blocking the air vents associated with your heating and cooling system.
 You might be surprised at how much difference this makes and, as an added bonus, it should make your heating and air conditioning equipment more efficient too.